 Image Courtesy: Florian Schäffer/ An implementation of the cartesian robot

 Cartesian robots are perhaps the most common type of robot used for both industrial and commercial purposes.
-Sometimes known as gantry robots, they have three axes which are linear i.e, they can only move in straight lines rather than rotating and are mounted at right angles to each other.
+Sometimes known as gantry robots, they have three linear axes, i.e., they can only move in straight lines rather than rotating and are mounted at right angles.
 The mechanical arrangement of cartesian robots is far simpler than most of the other stationary robots.

 2. Cylindrical Robot

 As you can see in the diagram above, a cylindrical robot has three axes of movements.
-First the Z axes, where it rotates and move vertically and the Y axes, where it moves along in a linear motion.
+On the Z axis, it rotates and moves vertically; and on the Y axis, it moves along in a linear motion.
 Sometimes these cylindrical robots are mistakenly regarded as SCARA robots or vice versa.
 Even though their work envelope is almost similar, both their structures and field of application are poles apart.

 3. SCARA robots